paidi/paidi.github.io/_posts/2015-06-29-scotdeeplearn.md

 not able to handle).
 In his own words, Alex spent years trying to train LSTMs and to convince people that they were the right model for NLP and now that they have seen widespread adoption he's moving on to the next thing.
-ThThis model feels a bit complicated right now, with many moving parts, and there are an increasing number of papers appearing that try to develop simpler ways to equip a neural network with an external memory.
+This model feels a bit complicated right now, with many moving parts, and there are an increasing number of papers appearing that try to develop simpler ways to equip a neural network with an external memory.
 I don't think these models are truly practical yet but it's certainly one of the more interesting and ambitious lines of research in machine learning and one worth keeping up with.
-Paper <a href="http://arxiv.org/abs/1410.5401">here</a>
+Paper <a href="http://arxiv.org/abs/1410.5401">here</a> (see also <a href="http://arxiv.org/abs/1506.02516">Grefenstette et al.</a>)